Accelize/drm/doc/drm_sw_advanced_description.rst

 trng_status                    string    Read-only     -                       read the TRNG related status registers num_license_loaded             uint32_t  Read-only     -                       read the number of licenses provisioned in the DRM Controller
 =============================  ========  ============  ======================  =============================================

+.. note:: With the C API, the parameter name shall be prepended with DRM__ (double underscore).

 Detailed explanation